-3.9.3 Determination of Groundwater Recharge Areas
+3.10.3 Determination of Groundwater Recharge Areas

 In order to determine which HRUs would be considered Significant Groundwater Recharge Areas the Peer Review Committee recommended the approach outlined in Rule 44 (1); whereby any HRU with an annual recharge rate more than 1.15 times the average for the surrounding area would be considered an SGRA.
-In order to develop an average for the surrounding area, it was decided that the Region would be split into the Maitland Valley Source Protection Area (jurisdiction of the Maitland Valley Source Conservation Authority/Source Protection Authority) and the Ausable Bayfield Source Protection Authority).
+In order to develop an average for the surrounding area, it was decided that the Region would be split into the Maitland Valley Source Protection Area (jurisdiction of the Maitland Valley Source Protection Area (jurisdiction of the Ausable Bayfield Source Protection Area (jurisdiction of the Ausable Bayfield Source Protection Area (jurisdiction of the Ausable Bayfield Conservation Authority/Source Protection Authority).